Coffee culture: Albania

 In 2016, Albania surpassed Spain by becoming the country with the most coffeehouses per capita in the world.
 There are 654 coffeehouses per 100,000 inhabitants in Albania, a country with only 2.5 million inhabitants.
 This is due to coffeehouses closing down in Spain because of the economic crisis, whereas Albania had an equal amount of cafés opening and closing.
-Also, the fact that it is one of the easiest ways to make a living after the fall of communism in Albania, together with the country's Ottoman legacy, further reinforces the strong dominance of the nation's coffee culture.
+Also, the fact that it is one of the easiest ways to make a living after the fall of communism in Albania.

 Esperantujo

 In Esperanto culture, a gufujo (plural gufujoj) is a non-alcoholic, non-smoking, makeshift European-style café that opens in the evening.
 Esperanto speakers meet at a specified location, either a rented space or someone's house, and enjoy live music or readings with tea, coffee, pastries, etc. There may be a cash payment required as expected in an actual café.
 It is a calm atmosphere in direct contrast to the wild parties that other Esperanto speakers might be having elsewhere.
 Gufujoj were originally intended for people who dislike crowds, loud noise and partying.